jmorales2012/book-tracker/README.md

 Future Goals
-* Let user sign up
+[ ] Let user sign up
-* User sees their own lists
+[ ] User sees their own lists
+[ ] Finished books are moved to bottom of list
+[ ] Compile info on user data
+  [ ] How many books were finished each month/year
-* Let user click on book and see detailed info
+[ ] Let user click on book and see detailed info
-  * Title, Author, Pages, Date Published, Cover Art, Buy Link
+  [ ] Title, Author, Pages, Date Published, Cover Art, Buy Link